 At Losant, they really offer two types of services.
 Companies that are well-versed in development can opt for licenses to their platform, so that they can build the solutions they need themselves.
 Or, Losant has an internal development and solutions team that can build products for customers, leaning on their partnership network to ensure that experts from across the development process are brought in at key points.

-Brian shared a recent use case to illustrate exactly how Losant provides value to their customers.
+Brian shared a recent Applications to illustrate exactly how Losant provides value to their customers.
 At the Cincinnati/Northern Kentucky Airport (CVG), Losant focused on solutions to improve customer experience by creating a solution for tracking trains and helping customers quickly determine whether or not they should wait, and monitoring systems that indicated to maintenance staff when bathrooms were receiving large amounts of traffic – allowing them to ensure that they’re stocked and clean.

 Turning toward IoT development in general, Brian told us some of the most common challenges he’d seen companies face in the application development process.
 The most common issue, he said, involve the sheer complexity of IoT.
 Often, companies will go into it with the plan to build it themselves, and because they’re not familiar with the technology and best practices, they end up having to reinvent the wheel.
 Brian’s advice is for companies to, instead, find the right partners to help you solve problems as they crop up, so you can take advantage of their combined expertise and experience.